Étienne de La Boétie: Writings

-La Boétie's writings include a few sonnets, translations from the classics and an essay attacking absolute monarchy and tyranny in general, Discours de la servitude volontaire ou le Contr'un (Discourse on Voluntary Servitude, or the Anti-Dictator).
+La Boétie's writings include a few sonnets, translations from the classics and an essay attacking monarchy and tyranny in general, Discours de la servitude volontaire ou le Contr'un (Discourse on Voluntary Servitude, or the Anti-Dictator).
 The essay asserts that tyrants have power because the people give it to them.
 Liberty has been abandoned once by society, which afterward stayed corrupted and prefers the slavery of the courtesan to the freedom of one who refuses to dominate as he refuses to obey.
 Thus, La Boétie linked obedience and domination, a relationship which would be later theorised by latter anarchist thinkers.
 By advocating a solution of simply refusing to support the tyrant, he became one of the earliest advocates of civil disobedience and nonviolent resistance.
 Murray N. Rothbard summarizes La Boétie's political philosophy as follows: To him, the great mystery of politics was obedience to rulers.
 Why in the world do people agree to be looted and otherwise oppressed by government overlords?
 It is not just fear, Boetie explains in the Discourse on Voluntary Servitude, for our consent is required.
 And that consent can be non-violently withdrawn.

 It was once thought following Montaigne's claims that La Boétie wrote the essay in 1549 at the age of eighteen, but recent authorities argue that it is "likely that the Discourse was written in 1552 or 1553, at the age of twenty-two, while La Boétie was at the university".
 Some Montaigne scholars have argued that the essay was in fact the work of Montaigne himself.
 The essay was circulated privately and not published until 1576 after La Boétie's death.
 He died in Germignan near Bordeaux in 1563.
-His last days are described in a long letter from Montaigne to his own father.
+La Boétie's days are described in a long letter from Montaigne to his own father.